pkuzzy/pkuzzy.github.io/index.md

   Comment: The theoretical analysis of why and how the parameter robustness relates to the generalization ability via the distributional shift between training and test sets as a bridge.
 Also related to our previous papers: Parameter Corruption [[pdf](https://arxiv.org/pdf/2006.05620.pdf)] and Adversarial Parameter Defense [[pdf](https://arxiv.org/pdf/2109.02889.pdf)].
   In **EMNLP** 2022 [To appear]

-- **Backdoor-Resistant Federated Learning For Natural Language Processing**
+- **Dim-Krum: Backdoor-Resistant Federated Learning for NLP with Dimension-wise Krum-Based Aggregation**
   **Zhiyuan Zhang**, Qi Su and Xu Sun
   In **Findings of EMNLP** 2022 [To appear]